Part of the MahjTips guide library

 Before calling, check whether your hand is exposed or concealed.
 Concealed hands cannot call for exposures.

 Jokers are wild tiles, but only in legal groups of three or more.
-They can be used in pungs, kongs, quints, and sextets.
+They can be used in pungs, kongs, quints, and larger groups.
 They cannot be used in singles or pairs.

 This is one of the most important beginner rules.
 Always check whether your joker is in a legal group before declaring Mah Jongg.